scop/wrun/README.md

   -t, --http-timeout duration      HTTP client timeout (default 5m0s) -u, --url strings                [OS/arch=]URL matcher (at least one required) -v, --version                    version for wrun

+Use "wrun [command] --help" for more information about a command.
 ```

 ## Installation